microsoft/griffel/packages/webpack-loader/README.md

 ### Configuring Babel settings

 If you need to specify custom Babel configuration, you can pass them to `babelOptions`.
-These options will be used by the preset when parsing and evaluating modules.
+These options will be used by the Webpack loader when parsing and evaluating modules.

 ```js
 module.exports = {